nokotamustang/PersonalPortfolio/README.md

 ![DW 2](./img/dw_2.jpg)

-## AR Sports Graphics for Broadcast TV - 2013 to 16
+## Augmented reality for sports broadcast - 2013

 I worked on the **Piero** project which is software used to generate real time augmented reality video with **Java** and **C++**, using **OpenGL** for 3D graphics creation.